graduta/webui-workshop/docs/DEVELOPMENT_PROCESS.md

 * Write a test which checks the method added, returns the expected JSON

 ### Configure tests
-* Add command for running mocha tests in your `package.json` file
+* Add command for running mocha tests in your `package.json` file under the key `scripts`
 ```
 "test": "mocha --exit test/**/mocha-*"
 ```